AhmedMorsy95/Go-Hard-or-Go-Home/Word Break (ii)/readme.md

 ## Second Approach
 -------------------
-Let's make our recursion faster using [memoization](https://en.wikipedia.org/wiki/Memoization) so that we don't visit a node in the recursion tree more than once.
+Let's make our recursion faster using [memoization](https://en.wikipedia.org/wiki/Memoization) so that we don't visit an index more than once.

 ### Complexity Analysis
 --------------------